-Flemish coalition partners turn on Diependaele over Gaza response
+Coalition partners turn on minister president over Gaza response

 The humanitarian crisis in Gaza has sparked rare public criticism within the Flemish government.
-Coalition partners Vooruit and CD&V openly attacked minister-president Matthias Diependaele (N-VA) during a special parliamentary committee, accusing him of inaction.
+Coalition partners Vooruit and CD&V openly attacked minister president Matthias Diependaele of N-VA during a special parliamentary committee, accusing him of inaction.

-Diependaele limited himself to a factual overview, but Vooruit charged he was “dodging simple questions” and putting “economic interests above children’s rights.”
-CD&V demanded an urgent meeting of the Flemish Council of Ministers, insisting Flanders must deploy all its powers “to help end the humanitarian catastrophe.”
+Diependaele limited himself to a factual overview, but Vooruit said he was “dodging simple questions” and putting “economic interests above children’s rights”.
+CD&V demanded an urgent meeting of the Flemish Council of Ministers, insisting Flanders must deploy all its powers “to help end the humanitarian catastrophe”.

 Diependaele, however, said: “I want to look at measures that actually make a difference, and a difference that doesn’t hurt us more than them.”
-He left open when the government will discuss the matter.
+He left open the issue of when the government will discuss the matter.

 Website preview